 Net cash flow from operating activities in 2005 increased \$54.0 million, or 24.0%, to \$279.2 million, compared to net cash flows from operating activities of \$225.2 million in 2004.
 The increase in net cash flows from operating activities is primarily due to an increase in net income, accrued expenses and income tax payable.
 Non-cash items including depreciation and amortization expense also contributed to the increase in operating cash flows.
 This increase in operating cash flow was partially offset by an increase in accounts receivable and other assets.
-Days sales outstanding, a key performance indicator we utilize to monitor the accounts receivable average collection period and assess overall collection risks was 49 days at December 31, 2005, and ranged from 48 to 50 days during the year.
+Days sales outstanding, a key performance indicator we utilize to monitor the accounts receivable average collection period and assess overall collection risks was 49 days at December 31, 2005, and ranged from 48 to 49 days during the year.
+At December 31, 2004, the days sales outstanding was 50 days and ranged from 48 to 50 days during the year.